aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/_index.md

 **Welcome to Aspose.Cells for SharePoint**

-Aspose.Cells for SharePoint is a flexible solution supporting spreadsheet conversion that makes it possible to convert MS Excel documents within the Microsoft SharePoint applications.
+Aspose.Cells for SharePoint is a flexible solution supporting spreadsheet conversion that makes it possible to convert MS Excel documents within Microsoft SharePoint applications.

 {{% /alert %}}

 ## **Aspose.Cells for SharePoint Resources**

-The following are the links to some useful resources you may need to accomplish your tasks.
+The following are links to some useful resources you may need to accomplish your tasks.

 - [Aspose.Cells for SharePoint Online Documentation](/cells/sharepoint/)
 - [Aspose.Cells for SharePoint Features](/cells/sharepoint/features/)